 Once I’ve logged in, I’m shown my login options and once I’ve made my choice, it auto-fills both my username and password.

-Hopefully the above explanation has given you a good understanding of how a password manager works both on a desktop and mobile device.
+Hopefully the above explanation has given you a good understanding of how to setup a password manager on a desktop and mobile device.
 It’s not as scary as it may seem and adds a whole new layer of security for your online profiles.

-When it comes to securing your online identity, these small little steps like using a password manager app or connecting to a VPN over unsecure networks make you an undesirable mark for the average hacker or identity thief.
-They tend to look for easy, low-hanging fruit.
+When it comes to securing your online identity, these small little steps like using a password manager app make you an undesirable mark for the average hacker or identity thief.
+Hackers tend to look for easy, low-hanging fruit.

 As you can tell in the explanation above, I prefer using and recommend 1Password, but really it doesn’t matter which one you choose.
 They’re all pretty good.